Montivagant970/Portfolio/README.md

 ### Professional Developement:
 * *Distillery.ManagementSystem:* project created for the purposes of learning the concepts of object-oriented programming, relational databases, and app development during my trial period at ELCA Information Technology.
 The directory contains more detailed documentation.
 * *Dynamics_F&O:*
-     *  **Distillery.axpp** : test project to conclude my trial period at ELCA Information Technology.
+     *  **Distillery.axpp** : test project concluding my time at ELCA Information Technology.
 Through the use of custom code, chain-of-command, extensions, and event handlers, the project tailors Microsoft Dynamics 365 Finance & Operations to the processes of a hypothetical distillery, including the ability to release new products, manage stock, carry out new production runs, handle sub-processes (preparation, distillation), manage employee schedules, and create orders.
 A license to Microsoft Dynamics is needed to view the X++ code.

 ### Internship (Eurac Research):
 * **ELANtranscriber.py** : tool to scrape speaker annotation data from ELAN (.eaf) files.